lukethompsxn/TaskScheduler/README.md

 2) Run the command **java -jar scheduler.jar \<input-graph\> \<num processors\>**

 If using the optional parameter `-v` then a graphic window will open.
 In this window, you can view a statistical overview on the right hand pane.
 A Processor Allocation and Graph Tree Hierarchy are provided in the tab pane.
 Simply click on the different tab to move between then.
-- In the **Processor Allocation** each processor which has been specified in the argument will apear.
+- In the **Processor Allocation** each processor which has been specified in the arguments will appear.
 Each task which is allocated to that processor will be displayed under the corresponding processor in the scheduled time order (including blank space).
 The number on each box corresponds to the number of the task it represents.
 - In the **Graph Tree Hierarchy** you can view the tree hierarchy resulting from the task dependencies.
 The layout is structured such that on each tier (excluding entry nodes) it sits below its lowest parent.
 When a node is **currently** scheduled, it will appear in blue with the corresponding edge.
 If a node was **previously** scheduled, but is not in the current schedule, then the node and the corresponding edge will appear in pink.
 If a node is **yet to be seen** then it will appear in grey.